rage/cyber-security-base-19/data/index.md

 # News

+_[23.02.2020]_ The second project is now open.
+Click 'Part I' under 'Project II' on the side bar to access the content.

 _[13.01.2020]_ The first two parts of the fourth course 'Advanced Topics' is now open.
 The course consists of 5 parts.
 The next parts will be available next week.
 Click 'Part I' under 'Advanced Topics' on the side bar to access the content.